chesterm8/evap/README.md

 Running in firebase.
 Deploy using `firebase deploy --only functions`

+If the action on google home stops working go to https://console.actions.google.com and test it there

 Actions on google to see the google home integration, dialogflow for the more generic voice configuration.

 Calculations taken from: http://www.crh.noaa.gov/epz/?n=wxcalc_rh